From Binary Screens to Continuous Compliance: A Shariah Screening Measure for Portfolio Design: Institutional Background and Related Literature

-Shariah equity investing relies on a two–stage screening architecture.
-First, firms whose \emph{core} activities fall in prohibited sectors, such as conventional financial intermediation, alcohol, gambling, adult entertainment, or pork-related products, are excluded outright.
-Second, surviving firms are subjected to quantitative financial-ratio screens intended to bound their exposure to interest-bearing debt, interest-based assets, liquidity risk, and non-permissible income streams.\footnote{See, among others, \citet{KhatkhatayNisar2007}, \citet{AyedhEtAl2019}, and \citet{Nisar2015} for comparative overviews.} Table~\ref{tab:standards} summarises the main financial-ratio thresholds used by leading standards and index providers, highlighting both their commonalities and differences as well as the source of fragmentation our CSCI measure is designed to subsume.
+Shariah equity investing relies on a two-stage screening architecture.
+First, firms whose core activities fall in prohibited sectors---conventional financial intermediation, alcohol, gambling, adult entertainment, pork-related products, and weapons---are excluded outright.
+Second, surviving firms are subjected to quantitative financial-ratio screens intended to bound their exposure to interest-bearing debt, interest-based assets, liquidity risk, and non-permissible income streams.\footnote{See, among others, \citet{KhatkhatayNisar2007}, \citet{AyedhEchchabi2019}, and \citet{RizaldyAhmed2019} for comparative overviews.}

-Despite a shared objective, these standards are \emph{far from harmonised}.
-AAOIFI's Shariah Standard No.~21 sets the canonical benchmark: interest-bearing debt and interest-bearing deposits must each not exceed 30\% of the firm's market capitalisation, and income from non-permissible activities must remain below 5\% of total income.\footnote{AAOIFI, Shariah Standard No.~21 (Financial Papers); see the synthesis in \citet{AyedhEtAl2019}.} AAOIFI originally also imposed a minimum share of illiquid assets, but this liquidity constraint was removed in the subsequent Standard~59, so the current standard contains \emph{no} explicit receivables or liquidity ratio.\footnote{See \citet{AyedhEtAl2019}, Table~2.}
+Table~\ref{tab:standards} summarises the main financial-ratio thresholds used by leading standards and index providers.
+Despite a shared objective, these standards are far from harmonised.
+AAOIFI's Shariah Standard No.~21 sets the canonical benchmark: interest-bearing debt and interest-bearing deposits must each not exceed 30\% of the firm's market capitalisation, and income from non-permissible activities must remain below 5\% of total income.
+The subsequent Standard~59 removed the earlier liquidity constraint, so the current AAOIFI framework contains no explicit receivables or liquidity ratio.